kubernetes/kubernetes/docs/access.md

 ### Actors
 Each of these can act as normal users or attackers.
-   - End users (e.g. visitors to a website which is served by programs which are run on kubernetes)
+   - External Users: People who are accessing applications running on K8s (e.g. a web site served by webserver running in a container on K8s), but who do not have K8s API access.
-   - k8s users (e.g. people who create k8s API objects like Pods)
+   - K8s Users : People who access the K8s API (e.g. create K8s API objects like Pods)
-   - k8s insiders (e.g. people who setup k8s binaries, or others with special access to machines and networks.)
+   - K8s Project Admins: People who manage access for some K8s Users
+   - K8s Cluster Admins: People who control the machines, networks, or binaries that comprise a K8s cluster.
+   - K8s Admin means K8s Cluster Admins and K8s Project Admins taken together.

 ### Threats
 Both intentional attacks and accidental use of privilege are concerns.

 For both cases it may be useful to think about these categories differently:
-  - Application Path - attack by sending network messages from the internet to the IP/port of any application running on k8s.
-May exploit weakness in application or misconfiguration of k8s.
+  - Application Path - attack by sending network messages from the internet to the IP/port of any application running on K8s.
+May exploit weakness in application or misconfiguration of K8s.
-  - K8s API Path - attack by sending network messages to any k8s infrastructure network endpoint.
-Attacker may have k8s user identity.
+  - K8s API Path - attack by sending network messages to any K8s API endpoint.
-  - Insider Path - attack on k8s system components.
-Attacker may have privileged access to networks, machines or k8s software and data.
-Software errors in k8s system components and administrator error are some types of threat in this category.
+  - Insider Path - attack on K8s system components.
+Attacker may have privileged access to networks, machines or K8s software and data.
+Software errors in K8s system components and administrator error are some types of threat in this category.

 This document is primarily concerned with K8s API paths, and secondarily with Internal paths.
 The Application path also needs to be secure, but is not the focus of this document.

 ### Assets to protect

-End user assets:
+External User assets:
-   - Personal information like private messages, or images uploaded by end users
+   - Personal information like private messages, or images uploaded by External Users
    - web server logs

-K8s user assets:
+K8s User assets:
-  - end-user assets of each k8s user
+  - External User assets of each K8s User
   - things private to the K8s app, like:
     - credentials for accessing other services (docker private repos, storage services, facebook, etc)
     - SSL certificates for web servers
     - proprietary data and code

 K8s Cluster assets:
-  - Assets of each k8s-user
+  - Assets of each K8s User
-  - Certificates or secrets which identify the k8s machines and servers to users.
+  - Machine Certificates or secrets.
-  - The value of k8s cluster computing resources (cpu, memory, etc).
+  - The value of K8s cluster computing resources (cpu, memory, etc).

-This document is primarily about protecting k8s user assets and K8s cluster assets from other k8s users and k8s insiders.
+This document is primarily about protecting K8s User assets and K8s cluster assets from other K8s Users and K8s Project and Cluster Admins.

 ### Usage environments
 Cluster in Small organization:
-   - k8s insiders may be the same people as k8s users.
+   - K8s Admins may be the same people as K8s Users.
-   - few k8s insiders.
+   - few K8s Admins.
     - prefer ease of use to fine-grained access control/precise accounting, etc.
- - Product requirement that it be easy for potential users to try out setting up a simple cluster.
+ - Product requirement that it be easy for potential K8s Cluster Admin to try out setting up a simple cluster.

 Cluster in Large organization:
-   - k8s insiders typically distinct people from k8s users.  may need to divide k8s insider access by roles.
+   - K8s Admins typically distinct people from K8s Users.
+May need to divide K8s Cluster Admin access by roles.
-   - k8s users need to be protected from each other.
+   - K8s Users need to be protected from each other.
-   - auditing of k8s user and k8s insider actions important.
+   - Auditing of K8s User and K8s Admin actions important.
    - flexible accurate usage accounting and resource controls important.
    - Lots of automated access to APIs.
    - Need to integrate with existing enterprise directory, authentication, accounting, auditing, and security policy infrastructure.

 Org-run cluster:
-   - organization that runs k8s master components is same as the org that runs apps on k8s.
+   - organization that runs K8s master components is same as the org that runs apps on K8s.
    - Minions may be on-premises VMs or physical machines; Cloud VMs; or a mix.

 Hosted cluster:
   - Offering K8s API as a service, or offering a Paas or Saas built on K8s
   - May already offer web services, and need to integrate with existing customer account concept, and existing authentication, accounting, auditing, and security policy infrastructure.
-  - May want to leverage K8s user accounts and accounting to manage their user accounts (not a priority to support this use case.)
+  - May want to leverage K8s User accounts and accounting to manage their User accounts (not a priority to support this use case.)
   - Precise and accurate accounting of resources needed.
-Resource controls needed for hard limits (users given limited slice of data) and soft limits (users can grow up to some limit and then be expanded).
+Resource controls needed for hard limits (Users given limited slice of data) and soft limits (Users can grow up to some limit and then be expanded).

 K8s ecosystem services:
  - There may be companies that want to offer their existing services (Build, CI, A/B-test, release automation, etc) for use with K8s.
 There should be some story for this case.